mzball-dt/dynatrace-pwsh/README.md

 ### get-tenantTokens.ps1
     For auditing Tokens available in a given Dynatrace Tenant

+## get-tenantDashboards.ps1
+    For auditing or reporting of who has created/shared dashboards in a given Dynatrace Tenant

 ### run-clusterWide.ps1
     Powershell script for running arbitary code against a collection of Dynatrace tenants.
         Use case: